moj-analytical-services/data_linter/README.md

         - additional_file.txt
         - another_additional_file.txt

-validator-engine: frictionless # will default to this if unspecified
+validator-engine: pandas # will default to this if unspecified
+# (but other options are `frictionless` and `great-expectations`)

 # Tables to validate
 tables:
     table1:
         required: true  # Does the table have to exist
-        pattern: null  # Assumes file is called table1
+        pattern: null  # Assumes file is called table1 (same as key)
-        metadata: meta_data/table1.json
+        metadata: meta_data/table1.json # local path to metadata

     table2:
         required: true